activescott/agentmarkdown/README.md

     npx agentmarkdown <filename.html>

-## Web Example
+## Live Example

-You can view the online web example at [https://activescott.github.io/agentmarkdown/](https://activescott.github.io/agentmarkdown/).
+You can view the live online web example at [https://activescott.github.io/agentmarkdown/](https://activescott.github.io/agentmarkdown/).

 You can build and the web example locally with the following commands: